wasmerio/wasmer-js/packages/wasi/README.md

   memory: WebAssembly.Memory;
   view: DataView;
   FD_MAP: Map<number, File>;
-  exports: Exports; // Wasi API to be imported in the importObject on instantiation.
+  exports: Exports; // WASI API to be imported in the importObject on instantiation.
   bindings: WASIBindings;
 }
 */